Chapter 12: SFT Data Design and Instruction Systems¶

 if __name__ == "__main__":

-demo = [
+sample_responses = [

 "{\"currency\":\"CNY\",\"payment_amount\":null,\"payment_method\":null,\"payment_due_days\":15,\"penalty_rate\":\"0.05% per day\"}",

-"not JSON", # invalid JSON
+"Not JSON", # Invalid JSON

 ]